njgeorge000158/Crowdfunding-ETL/README.TECHNICAL.md

 In addition to those modules, the IPython notebook needs the following to execute: holoviews, hvplot, panel, geoviews, geopy, aspose-words, dataframe-image.

-Here are the requisite Terminal commands for installation of these peripheral modules (in this order) (SQLite is already install on macOS:
+Here are the requisite Terminal commands for installation of these peripheral modules:

 python3 -m pip install holoviews